-Although recommended for most arrest situations, handcuffing is discretionary and not an absolute requirement of the Office.
-Deputies should consider handcuffing any person they reasonably believe warrants that degree of restraint.
-However, deputies should not conclude that in order to avoid risk every person should be handcuffed regardless of the circumstances.
+Although recommended for most arrest situations, handcuffing is discretionary and not an absolute requirement of the Department.
+Officers should consider handcuffing any person they reasonably believe warrants that degree of restraint.
+However, officers should not conclude that in order to avoid risk every person should be handcuffed regardless of the circumstances.